About

 ARTISTIC DIRECTOR

-Oleg Stepanov was born in Riga, Latvia where he graduated from Jazepa Medina Music College studying piano under Joya Lifshitz.
-Later on he completed his undergraduate and postgraduate studies at the Moscow Tchaikovsky Conservatory under Professor Lev Vlassenko.
+Born in Riga, Latvia, Oleg graduated from the Jāzeps Mediņš Music School and Jāzeps Mediņš Music College, where he studied piano under Joya Lifshitz.
+He later completed his undergraduate and postgraduate studies at the Moscow Tchaikovsky Conservatory under the legendary Professor Lev Vlassenko.

 Patron